atsign-foundation/at_demos/sshnp_docker_demo/README.md

 ./docker-build.sh
 ```

+You may need to `chmod +x docker-build.sh` to make the script executable.

 You may need to enter your password to allow the script to run `sudo` commands.

 If run successfully, your terminal sesssion should be running the docker container: